Author Bernard Preston

 Backyard permaculture is his other life-long passion; working with nature, rather than against it to preserve both the planet and ourselves.

-The whole subject of wellness has taken on new meaning since retirement.
+The whole subject of wellness has taken on a new meaning since retirement.
 Generally busy in their garden, they are physically very active.

 The author Bernard Preston is still writing, though Priests Denied has stalled for the moment.
-Much time is spent writing for the local newspaper, a column entitled Our Green Home, and on this website.
+Much time is spent writing for the local newspaper, a column entitled Our Green Home; and on this website.

 He is active in his church where he is a layminister.